Frxstz/Frxstzbot/README.md

 In the settings folder of the bot there are two files you can edit, one called channels, the other called queuebots.

 channels.txt must have at least 1 channel in it or else the bot will break, same with queuebots.txt.
 That being said we have tested this with 3 channels.
 We gave not seen the limit on channels yet.

+CHECK NO WRAP / RAW FILE FOR PROPER EXAMPLE OF CHANNELS.TXT & QUEUEBOTS.TXT

 channels.txt - The channels you wish to use for the bot, place them with no skipped lines and case sensitive, Ex. frxstz_